iota-community/raspberrypi-pubsub/README.md

 # IOTA Raspberry Pi Demo

-Simple demo for taking environmental data and publishing it to the Tangle.

 This application allows you to use one command to start sending sensor data (the current temperature in Celsius) to the Devnet Tangle.

 ## Prerequisites